-Beginning in June 2017, strange videos on YouTube began to appear under the name "Daisy Brown."
-The creepy videos with hidden messages feature a teenage girl named Daisy caring for her little brother of sorts Alan, a gooey monster with super sharp teeth who seems to hate his sister.
+Beginning in July 2017, strange videos on YouTube began to appear under the name "Daisy Brown."
+The creepy videos with hidden messages feature a teenage girl named Daisy caring for her little pet brother of sorts - Alan, a gooey monster with super sharp teeth who seems to hate his sister.
 Viewers never see Daisy's face - only appendages intermittently decorated with bruises or bandages, presumably caused by Alan.
 Even though Alan looks like a puppet, after a few videos you'll begin to wonder if Daisy Brown's pet monster is real, and then you'll quickly go down the rabbit hole of Daisy Brown YouTube conspiracy theories.

 There's a growing belief among fans that the Daisy Brown YouTube page is actually an Alternate Reality Game.
 The videos - which first aired July 18, 2017 - can be watched as standalone, short-form content, but fans suggest watching them all for a deeper experience.
 A series of clues present themselves in the video, silently pleading for viewer interaction.
-A few particular details jump out to specifically support this theory: the constant misspellings in Daisy's posts, the parenthetical closed captioning, and the use of real world media that appears in the form of books.
+A few particular details jump out to specifically support this theory: the constant misspellings in Daisy's posts, the parenthetical closed captioning, and the use of real-world media that appears in the form of books.

-From the very beginning, hidden clues were dotted throughout the videos.
-In the video, "Let's chat about Dad!
+From the very beginning, hidden clues are dotted throughout the videos.
+In the July 30, 2017 video, "Lets chat about Dad!
 Science!
 Alan! and the basement!" you can clearly see a copy of a book by magical realist author T.C.
 Boyle.
 In "Suitcase search!"
 Daisy holds up a copy of One Hundred Years of Solitude by Gabriel García Márquez, another author who dabbles in magical realism.
 It's likely Daisy is giving the audience clues as to what mindset she is in while creating the videos.

 At one point, Daisy mentions her dad told her to never go to the basement because there's black mold; the nature of the videos suggest there isn't just black mold down there.
 The one place that Daisy does venture, the attic, is filled with clothing and makeup, which possibly suggests Daisy's father had another family before he created Alan (and possibly Daisy) in his lab.

-Beginning with "Full Face Alan Makeup Look!" viewers began to notice Daisy was becoming more bruised and injured with each video.
-Is she being attacked by Alan?
-He does have some pretty mean-looking teeth, and viewers speculated if Alan was responsible for Daisy's black and blues.
+Beginning with "Full Face Alan Makeup Look!" viewers began to notice Daisy was becoming more bruised and bandaged with each subsequent video.
+Alan has some pretty mean-looking teeth, and viewers speculated if Alan was responsible for Daisy's black and blues.
 However, theorists speculate something darker behind the noticeable marks.

-There's also the possibility someone else is abusing Daisy.
-Because the audience only gets a glimpse into Daisy's life with each video, it's possible she's cut the abuser out of her online life altogether.
-In the video "My Garden! what should i use to fill the empty space?" (above video), Daisy notes she and Alan usually don't go outside during the day - this could indicate they're both being held captive.
+Because the audience only gets a glimpse into Daisy's life with each video, an unidentified figure - possibly her absent father - may be responsible.
+In the video "My Garden! what should i use to fill the empty space?" (above), Daisy notes she and Alan usually don't go outside during the day - which indicates to some they're both being held captive.